brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 <!--
 TODO:

-- Fix clear all button in filter panel
 - Show that filters are selected
 - Clear all filters button?
 - Check all data...
 Maybe have Gemini and ChatGPT each take a crack at the YAML?